How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 Step 1: Cleanse First

 Always apply mask to clean, dry skin.
-Dirt and makeup prevent clay from reaching pores effectively.
+Dirt and makeup prevent clay from reaching pores.
+Use your regular cleanser and pat dry.

 Step 2: Apply Even Layer

-Use fingers or brush to apply medium-thick layer.
-Avoid eye area and lips.
-See our complete clay mask application guide.
+Use fingers or a mask brush for an even, medium-thick layer.
+Avoid the eye area and lips.
+See our clay mask application guide.

 Step 3: Time It Properly